 Under existing Texas law, since the District lies wholly within the extraterritorial jurisdiction of the City of Houston (the City), the District must conform to the City ordinance consenting to the creation of the District.
-In addition, the District may be annexed by the City without the District's consent.
-If the District is annexed, the City must assume the District's assets and obligations (including the bonded indebtedness) and abolish the District within 90 days.
+In addition, the District may be annexed by the City for full purposes without the District's consent, except as set forth below.